cesbo/help/src/content/docs/en/astra/streams/mpts-advanced.md

     order: 24
 ---

-The Advanced tab contains special, advanced options for configuring MPTS
+The Advanced tab contains specialized MPTS settings.
+These options are typically used for troubleshooting or integration with external systems.
+Most users can leave these settings at their default values.

 ![Advanced Options](https://cdn.cesbo.com/help/astra/delivery/broadcasting/mpts/advanced.png)

-- `Disable PID's auto-remap`: Disable automatic redefinition of PID numbers in MPTS
+- `Disable PID's auto-remap`: Prevents Astra from automatically reassigning PID numbers.
+Use when you need to preserve original PID values from source streams
-- `SI packets interval`: this is the interval for sending stream data.
-The default value is 500 milliseconds.
-This value does not need to be changed
+- `SI packets interval`: How often service information is transmitted (default: 500ms).
+Only change if required by specific equipment
-- `Pass NIT/SDT/EIT/TDT`: disables Astra processing of these tables.
-For example, tables are prepared by an external generator
+- `Pass NIT/SDT/EIT/TDT`: Skips table processing and passes original tables from source.
+Enable when using external EPG generators or pre-configured tables
-- `PAT/NIT/CAT/SDT version`: table version number.
-The number is incremented each time the mpts settings are updated.
-When the dvb receiver finds a change in the table number, it immediately re-reads it.
-There is no need to change the values manually
+- `PAT/NIT/CAT/SDT version`: Custom version numbers for service tables.
+By default Astra automatically increments version when settings change to trigger updates on devices.
+Manual changes are rarely needed